basbanaan/EJP-HUD/README.md

 EJP-HUD
 =======

 EJP-HUD is a custom HUD for Team Fortress 2 with a futuristic style and various features.
-It focusses mostly on combining a great gameplay-experience with looks.
+It focusses mostly on combining a great gameplay-experience with looks, both for competitive and public use.
 It was designed by Ejp in a deep autumn of 2012, Eric started coding some basic elements and i took over the coding in september of 2014.

 ##Features##
 * Custom crosshairs